ATLAS experiment: ATLAS Collaboration

 The ATLAS Collaboration, the international group of physicists belonging to different universities and research centres who built and run the detector, was formed in 1992 when the proposed EAGLE (Experiment for Accurate Gamma, Lepton and Energy Measurements) and ASCOT (Apparatus with Super Conducting Toroids) collaborations merged their efforts to build a single, general-purpose particle detector for a new particle accelerator, the Large Hadron Collider.
-At present, the ATLAS Collaboration involves 5,767 members, out of which 2,646 are physicists (last census: September 9, 2021) from 180 institutions in 40 countries.
+At present, the ATLAS Collaboration involves 6,003 members, out of which 3,822 are physicists (last update: June 26, 2022) from 257 institutions in 42 countries.

 Detector design and construction

 The design was a combination of two previous projects for LHC, EAGLE and ASCOT, and also benefitted from the detector research and development that had been done for the Superconducting Super Collider, a US project interrupted in 1993.
 The ATLAS experiment was proposed in its current form in 1994, and officially funded by the CERN member countries in 1995.
 Additional countries, universities, and laboratories have joined in subsequent years.
 Construction work began at individual institutions, with detector components then being shipped to CERN and assembled in the ATLAS experiment pit starting in 2003.